ramabondanp/kernel_xiaomi_mt6768/README.md

 3.Make your pc envairnment to build kernel (Help from google).

+4.run ./clang-13.sh (one time only)

-4.For build lancelot or merlin run .
+5.For build lancelot or merlin run .

 ./lancelot.sh (for lancelot).

 or ./merlin.sh (for merlin).

-5. Go AnyKernel3-master to get your zip file.
+6. Go AnyKernel3-master to get your zip file.

-6.Flash it from recovery.
+7.Flash it from recovery.

-7.Enjoy.
+8.Enjoy.

 # Download latest version and discuss join...